saribe0/COMS-E6998-Comparing-MyHDL-and-PyMT/README.md

 * Maybe SHA1 from https://github.com/secworks/sha1
 * Plan to use one or two designs from https://github.com/secworks?utf8=%E2%9C%93&tab=repositories&q=&type=&language=
 * Could also use from here (fft, aes, sort, etc.) https://github.com/breagen/MachSuite/
+* AES or SHA1 or a graph algorithm
+* Start with GCD

 ## MyHDL
 #### Notes